By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-How can you tell if you are one of those couples that can be helped by marriage counseling or if you are one of those couples where attending a counseling session might end your relationship?
+How can you tell if you are one of those couples that can be helped by marriage counseling or if you are one of those couples who were attending a counseling session might end your relationship?

-Here are reasons some people need to avoid marriage counseling.
+Here are the reasons some people need to avoid marriage counseling.

 1. You want the Marriage Counselor to decide who is right and who is wrong.

 Specifically, you want the therapist to tell your partner that they are the one causing the problem.

 If you want a right and wrong decision, see a judge for the divorce.
 Couplehood is a partnership.
 To be effective the counselor needs to stay neutral and rather than solving problems for you, they need to help you learn ways to resolve these disagreements in a more positive way.

 2. You want the counselor to change your partner.